mathias/boot-restart/README.md

 # boot-restart

 Boot task to continuously run a shell command, and restart it when files change.
-Good for running non-Clojure servers and the like when your files are compiled.
+Good for running non-Clojure servers and when your files are compiled, or any time you need a daemonized command run and restarted in your boot project.

 [![Clojars Project](http://clojars.org/mathias/boot-restart/latest-version.svg)](http://clojars.org/mathias/boot-restart)